-As with anything, there are early adopters, trend followers, the masses and then people who never left the original times...With social media having the ability to spread word and images faster than word of mouth, it allows anything to trend at a faster rate.
-Everything eventually makes a comeback with that specific era’s twist to make it relevant.
+The mullet is definitely back in style—and, according to Matrix artist Philip Wolff, we have social media to thank.
+“As with anything, there are the early adopters, trend followers, the masses, and then people who never left the original times,” he says.
+“With social media having the ability to spread words and images faster than word-of-mouth, it allows anything to trend at a faster rate.
+Everything eventually makes a comeback with that specific era’s twist.”

 Who do mullets work best for?